if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The AttemptGrab method will attempt to grab the currently touched object without needing to press the grab button on the controller.
+The AttemptGrab method will attempt to grab the currently touched Interactable Object without needing to press the grab button on the controller.

 #### GetGrabbedObject/0